chkp-gderon/aws-lz-chkp-centralized-inspection/README.md

 ## Quick Start

-### Dev Container / Codespaces
+### GitHub Codespaces

-This repository includes a dev container in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) with both Terraform and AWS CLI preinstalled.
+This repository includes a dev container configuration in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) with both Terraform and AWS CLI features preinstalled.
+The dev container configuration allows this repository to run from GitHub Codespaces without the need to install Terraform or AWS CLI on your own laptop/workstation to deploy this lab.

-If you open the repo in GitHub Codespaces and want background on the model, see [What are GitHub Codespaces?](https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces).
+Read here for more information about GitHub Codespaces: [What are GitHub Codespaces?](https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces).

+### AWS CLI Profile Login

 The dev container installs the tools, but it does not create your AWS login profiles automatically.
+It's recommended to use a dedicated AWS CLI profile named `terraform`.

+Using an AWS profile for this lab gives you:

+- Better security: no long-lived access keys stored in Terraform files, shell history, or committed by mistake.
+- Easier rotation: SSO/session-based credentials refresh through the AWS CLI flow without editing Terraform variables.
+- Cleaner workflows: switch between accounts/environments by changing profile settings, not by rewriting credentials.
+- Safer collaboration: teammates can use the same Terraform code with their own profile, avoiding shared static secrets.

-If you want Terraform to use a dedicated AWS CLI profile named `terraform`, the minimum bootstrap below assumes you already have a working `default` AWS CLI login profile.
+The minimum bootstrap below assumes you already have a working `default` AWS CLI login profile.
 If you do not, create one first with `aws configure sso --profile default` or your organization's standard AWS CLI login flow.

 Minimum bootstrap commands: